Christian Front (United States): History

 In September 1939, the editors of Equality magazine published a 15-page letter to Cardinal Francis Spellman of New York asking him to state his position on the Front and warning its activities might "culminate in a violent, bloody rioting such as the city has never known."
 It said the Front's members were 90 percent Catholics and warned that "continued silence on this extremely serious question ... will be interpreted as implicit sanction of the Christian Front in this city".
 Among those signing the letter were Franz Boas, Bennet Cerf, Moss Hart, Lillian Hellman, and Dorothy Parker.
 In November, the Brooklyn Church and Mission Federation, which represented almost every Protestant congregation in that borough, warned Protestants against the Front, calling it "evil and unchristian".
 Look magazine covered the violence in September and October, including photos.
 In December, after New York radio station WMCA announced it would no longer carry Coughlin's weekly sermons, Christian Front members organized protests every Sunday for weeks at the offices of the station, its advertisers, and Jewish-owned businesses.

+They planned to throw bombs through the windows of the Cameo Theater, Jewish Daily Forward, and Daily Worker.
+Their hope was that this would incite riots by communists and Jewish people, so they would have justification to fight them in purported self-defense.
+The plot never came to fruition; several Christian Front members were arrested by the FBI a few months after the plan was formed.
+At the time of arrest, the implicated members had between them more than a dozen guns, ammunition, fifteen partially completed bombs, and other explosives.

 A faction of the Christian Front that supported cooperation with the German American Bund and an escalation on the violence against Jews and Communists splintered in 1939.
-The splinter group was led by Joe McWilliams.
+The splinter group—the Christian Mobilizers—was led by Joe McWilliams.
 Coughlin refused to accept donations from the members of the group.
+Meetings were held at the Guard Unit clubhouse, which McWilliams owned.

+In 1939, McWilliams organized a 2000-person rally encouraging people to boycott Jewish businesses.
+It resulted in significant violence, the arrest of five attendees, and the hospitalization of one police officer.
+Another rally later that year had 15 thousand attendees, and took place at Innisfail Park in the Bronx.
+Members of the German American Bund, the primary Christian Front branch, and the American Nationalist Confederation were all present.
+George Moseley had been scheduled to speak, but did not because he was being investigated by the U.S. military.
+Instead, protesters heard from George Deatherage, founder of the Confederation.